Cardinal Newman High School (Columbia, South Carolina)

 Cardinal Newman High School is a diocesan, Roman Catholic middle and high school outside the city limits of Columbia, South Carolina.
 It is part of the Roman Catholic Diocese of Charleston.

 History

+Originally Ursuline Academy, the school was originally attached to the Ursuline Convent, founded in 1858.
+The school was burned down by General Sherman's troops in 1865 during the burning of Columbia in the civil war, but was later rebuilt.
+It was open to students regardless of religion, and incorporated by the state of South Carolina.
+The successor school, Cardinal Newman, was opened in 1961.
 The school moved to a 50-acre campus in unincorporated Richland County near Sesquicentennial State Park in spring 2013 and began instruction there in January 2016.

 Academic programs

 The school is accredited by the Southern Association of Colleges and Schools, the National Association of Independent Schools, South Carolina Independent School Association, Palmetto Association of Independent Schools, the Association of Supervision and Curriculum Development, and the National Catholic Educational Association.

-Feeder schools
+Partner schools

-In addition to Columbia-area public schools, Cardinal Newman has four Catholic elementary feeder schools: St. Joseph, St. John Neumann, St. Peter and St. Martin de Porres.
+Cardinal Newman has four Catholic elementary Partner schools in addition to the local public schools: St. Joseph, St. John Neumann, St. Peter and St. Martin de Porres.